refinedev/refine/documentation/docs/enterprise-edition/multitenancy/index.md

 };
 ```

-## multiTenancyProvider
+## multitenancyProvider

-The `multiTenancyProvider` is a prop that accepts an object with two properties: `adapter` and `fetchTenants`.
+The `multitenancyProvider` is a prop that accepts an object with two properties: `adapter` and `fetchTenants`.

 ### fetchTenants

-The `fetchTenants` function is a crucial part of the `multiTenancyProvider`, responsible for fetching tenant data from an API or data source and determining the default tenant for the app.
+The `fetchTenants` function is a crucial part of the `multitenancyProvider`, responsible for fetching tenant data from an API or data source and determining the default tenant for the app.
 The function should return an object with two properties: `tenants` and `defaultTenant`.

 ### adapters